vc4u2c/nxdev-react-monorepo-tailwind/README.md

 # √ Should this component be exported in the project? (y/N) · true
 # √ Where should the component be generated? · libs/orders/src/lib/order-list/order-list.tsx

+# Building the Apps for Deployment
+npx nx run-many -t build

 # Run Unit tests in parallel
 npx nx run-many -t test
 npx nx view-logs